mikebartGN/window-layout-mode/README.md

 Window Layout Mode ships with the default keybindings above, but you're welcome to personalize this setup.
 See [`hammerspoon/windows-bindings-defaults.lua`](hammerspoon/windows-bindings-defaults.lua) for instructions on configuring shortcuts to your personal taste.

+## Credit
+Window Layout Mode is a functionality extracted from: [keyboard](https://github.com/jasonrudolph/keyboard)

+All credit goes to [@jasonrudolph](https://github.com/jasonrudolph)

 [hammerspoon]: http://www.hammerspoon.org